Confused About the Help to Buy Schemes?

-Yes, family members and sometimes friends can gift (not loan).
-This is a popular way of first time buyers to get on the property ladder and even home movers moving to a bigger home.
+Yes, family members and sometimes friends can gift (not a loan).
+This is a popular way for first-time buyers to get on the property ladder.
+It’s also popular for home movers moving to a bigger home.
 In a recent Government Survey, 27% of such buyers relied on family and friends to help with a deposit.

 Do I need to pay the Government back?

-Yes, with the Help to Buy Equity Scheme the Government loan is interest free for 5 years, after this you’ll pay fees.
-Hopefully, the property will have increased in value and you can potentially remortgage the property at any time to raise funds to increase your share.
+Yes, with the Help to Buy Equity Scheme the Government loan is interest-free for 5 years.
+After this, you’ll pay fees.
+Hopefully, the property will have increased in value and you can potentially remortgage the property at any time.
+This likely would be to raise funds to increase your share.
 Remember, the Government will also receive their share of any profit made.

 How do I use the Help to Buy Scheme?

-The first stage would be to have a free mortgage consultation to work out your maximum borrowing and also to get a Mortgage Agreement in Principle Certificate so you are in a strong position to make an offer.
+The first stage would be to have a free mortgage consultation.
+This is to work out your maximum borrowing and also to get a Mortgage Agreement in Principle Certificate.
+This puts you in a strong position to make an offer.
 Once you have this in place you’ll be a “Qualified Buyer”, the next step is to go and view houses!